Medically reviewed on Oct 4, 2018

-Guanfacine extended-release tablets are also used alone or together with other medicines to treat attention deficit hyperactivity disorder (ADHD) in children and adolescents.
-It works in the treatment of ADHD by increasing attention and decreasing restlessness in children and adults who are overactive, cannot concentrate for very long, or are easily distracted and impulsive. guanfacine is used as part of a total treatment program that also includes social, educational, and psychological treatment.
+Guanfacine extended-release tablets are also used alone or together with other medicines to treat attention deficit hyperactivity disorder (ADHD) in children and teenagers.
+It works in the treatment of ADHD by increasing attention and decreasing restlessness in children and adults who are overactive, cannot concentrate for very long, or are easily distracted and impulsive.
+Guanfacine is used as part of a total treatment program that also includes social, educational, and psychological treatment.

 Guanfacine is available only with your doctor's prescription.